PICTURES BY PETER GLANTZ.

 textures."

-The phrase "all the bells and whistles," Lyon says, was inspired by the
+The phrase "all the bells and whistles," Lyon says, was inspired

 giant Wurlitzer.
 As well as the organ sounds from hundreds of pipes, the